sp-tarkov/assembly-tool/README.md

 - `automatch` - This command will Automatically try to generate a mapping object given old type and new type names.
   - Param `AssemblyPath` - The absolute path to your assembly, folder must contain all references to be resolved.
-  - Param `MappingsPath` - Path to your mapping file so it can be updated if a match is found.
   - Param `OldTypeName` - Full old type name including namespace `Foo.Bar` for nested classes `Foo.Bar/FooBar`
   - Param `NewTypeName` - The name you want the type to be renamed to.
   - This command will prompt you to append your created mapping to the mapping file.